 When it’s time to remove, you want to reach in and basically pinch the base to break the seal.
 Once you’re used to it, you should be able to smoothly pull it out and dump it in the toilet.
 If you’re in a public restroom, they say to just wipe it down with toilet paper if you can’t rinse it off in the sink.
 I’ve only changed mine at a private bathroom, so I’ve always immediately rinsed it off with warm water.

-On the site it says it can be worn up to 12 hours, but I needed to change mine three times on my heaviest days.
-I’m actually going to look into another cup because of how much less the Lily Cup Compact holds.
+On the site it says it can be worn up to 12 hours, but I needed to change mine 3-4 times on my heaviest days pre-birth control and 1-2 times on birth control.

 Also, for those wondering, yes, you can use the bathroom like normal with your cup in.
 It’s actually more comfortable than tampons.
-I never could go while still wearing a tampon.
+I never could go while still wearing a tampon because it grossed me out thinking something could get onto the string.

 8. To Clean